shehreendheda/katacoda-scenarios/logsintrov2/collectlogsapp2/step3.md

 With these steps, the Ruby/Rails `store-frontend` service is configured as needed for Log Management as needed.
 - The logs will have the correct `source` and `service` tags.
-- The logs will be collected and processed using the `ruby` source Integration and Integration Pipeline.
+- The logs will be processed using the `ruby` Integration Pipeline.
-- The logs will be correlated with associated traces.
+- The logs will be correlated with associated traces using the `trace_id` tag.

 Let's now complete configuration for the `discounts` and `advertisements` services.